Personnel Leasing in Eastern Europe

 1. Staff application

 Are you looking for qualified personnel to overcome a shortage of skilled workers?
-You want to find workers from Eastern Europe?
-We provide temporary workers from Poland, Czech Republic, Slovenia, Hungary, Lithuania, Croatia.
+Do you want to find workers from Eastern Europe?
+We provide temporary workers from Poland, the Czech Republic, Slovenia, Hungary, Lithuania, and Croatia.
 Ask Zeitarbeit International to find the right temporary workers from Eastern Europe for you.

-Tell us your requirements, by phone or by enquiry form: for which activities are you looking for staff?
+Tell us your needs by phone or via our enquiry form: For which activities are you looking for staff?
 How many workers do you need?
 Which qualifications are important to you?
-For what period of time are temporary workers from Eastern Europe needed?
+For what period of time are temporary workers from Eastern Europe required?

 3. Supply of labour

-After we have recorded your requirements, we search for suitable workers from Eastern Europe for personnel leasing.
-We take care of the entire process and take care of the necessary forms and permits.
-Our temporary workers from Poland, Croatia, Hungary, etc. speak sufficient German and can be at the place of work within 7 days.
+Once we have recorded your requirements, we search for suitable workers from Eastern Europe for personnel leasing.
+We handle the entire process, including all necessary forms and permits.
+Our temporary workers from Poland, Croatia, Hungary, and other countries speak sufficient German and can be on site within 7 days.

 4. Temporary workers in 7 days at the place of work

-The temporary workers from Eastern Europe can be at the place of work within 7 days.
-We take care of the accommodation, food and transport.
-If you are interested in a permanent position for the temporary worker, you can of course make him an offer.
+The temporary workers from Eastern Europe can be ready for deployment within 7 days.
+We take care of accommodation, meals, and transport.
+If you are interested in offering the temporary worker a permanent position, you are welcome to make them an offer.

-Personnel leasing Eastern Europe describes the practice, Employees from Eastern Europe to companies in Western Europe via a recruitment agency for a limited period of time.
+Personnel leasing in Eastern Europe describes the practice of providing employees from Eastern Europe to companies in Western Europe through a recruitment agency for a limited period of time.

 The advantages include: